-(d) Impairment
+(d) Impairment of financial assets

 The Credit Union assesses loss allowances for expected credit losses ("ECLs") on its financial instruments that are not measured at FVTPL.
-Loss allowances are recognized on loans to members (Note 9).
+Loss allowances are recognized on loans to members in Note 9.

 No impairment loss is recognized on equity investments.